-Gross payroll is tracking FY21 forecasts to date, with minimal variance through the first quarter of the fiscal year.
-Positive variance in DOE is expected to be timing related and may be offset by future months as the adjusted school year unfolds.
+Gross payroll is tracking FY21 forecasts to date, with minimal variance through the first month of the fiscal year.
+Positive variance in DOE is expected to be timing related and may be offset in future months as the adjusted school year begins.
 All other agency variances are assumed to be temporary at this time.

 Gross Payroll (\$M) (a) YTD

 Agency Variance

-Department of Education 78
+Department of Education \$ 78

+Department of Correction & Rehabilitation 2

 Department of Health (14)

-Department of Correction & Rehabilitation 2

 Police (20)

 All Other Agencies (8)

-Total \$ 38
+Total YTD Variance \$ 38